OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CSV_Profile/README.md

 Then you can run to launch Nifi in another CMD (terminal) :
 `docker run -p 8080:8080 -v <path localisation of CSV's file>:/input -ti apache/nifi`

 It runs a container of the image that you created (ELK suite) and a container of the Apache Nifi official image.
-If Elasticsearch doesn't launch, it tries again for 30 times according to the run command.
+If Elasticsearch doesn't launch, it tries again for 30 times according to the running command of myelastic.

 ## Configuration

 ### Configure Nifi

-To configure Nifi, you have to create 4 Processors of Nifi :
+To configure Nifi, you have to create 5 Processors of Nifi :
 - GetFile (to get CSV)
 - ExecuteScript (to execute a ruby script to convert CSV into JSON array)
 - SplitJson (to convert JSON array into individual ones)